Lorna and Graham

 In a cool café located on the banks of the Mekong River in Luang Prabang, we joined a couple that was sitting at a table and quickly struck up a conversation.
 We liked each other from the first moment and got along very well.
 Sometimes you just have that with people that you’ve just met but feel like you have known them forever.

 We learned that Lorna and Graham lived in New Zealand and enjoy traveling and have been on some incredible holidays.
 Lorna’s history particularly fascinated me.
 She was a teacher and had decided to hang up her job to do what she had wanted to do since she was a child.
 To be creative, draw, paint and open a tattoo studio!
 I admired her for following her dreams, and I think she’s very inspiring.

-Continuing our journey brought us two unforgettable days on a slow boat on the Mekong.
+Continuing on, our journey brought us to two unforgettable days on a slow boat on the Mekong.
 We took the boat back to Thailand because we wanted to experience the Light Festival (Loi Krathong), which was to take place a day later in Chang Mai.